purplecabbage/phonegap-plugins/iOS/README.md

 New iOS plugins should be submitted here.
 As existing iPhone/iOS plugins are patched and COMPLETELY abandon the PhoneGap naming convention they will be placed here.
 The present https://github.com/phonegap/phonegap-plugins/tree/master/iPhone should be preserved as to NOT break dependent forks.

+• Added a ActionSheet (iOS) plugin with Cordova support.
+• Added a AdPlugin (iOS) plugin with Cordova support.
+• Added a BarCodeScanner (iOS) plugin with Cordova support.
-• Added a ChildBrowser (iOS) plugin with Cordova only support.
+• Added a ChildBrowser (iOS) plugin with Cordova support.
+• Added a EmailComposer (iOS) plugin with Cordova support.
-• Added a BarCodeScanner (iOS) plugin with Cordova only support.
+• Added a VolumeSlider (iOS) plugin with Cordova support.

 Please refer to distributed Plugin Upgrade Guides for the most current version.

 Cordova Plugin Upgrade Guide